DNC Day 2: Here's what to expect from the second day of the Democratic convention

 Although the official schedule has yet to be released, a number of prominent Democrats are expected to speak on Day 2 of the convention, with former President Barack Obama set to deliver the keynote address.

-Former first lady Michelle Obama will also address the convention on Tuesday, a source familiar with the planning told CBS News.
-And Sen. Bernie Sanders of Vermont is also expected to speak, along with Illinois Gov. J.B.
-Pritzker.
+Former first lady Michelle Obama will also address the convention on Tuesday, as will second gentleman Doug Emhoff and Senate Majority Leader Chuck Schumer.
+And Sens.
+Bernie Sanders of Vermont and Tammy Duckworth of Illinois are also expected to speak, along with Illinois Gov. J.B.
+Pritzker and New Mexico Gov. Michelle Lujan Grisham.

 How to watch the 2024 DNC with cable